 - Jud Sojourn (Center for Native American Studies)

-Some of the past events NASA has hosted include: craft workshops (such as beadwork, rattle-making, making dishbags, and Hot Plate), Earth Day activities, First Nations Food Taster, NMU homecoming activities, "Learning to Walk Together" traditional pow wow, Leonard Peltier activities, Native American Heritage Month, and Title VII picnic.
-Students will also get together for movie night, bowling, and meals.
-NASA has participated in the Idle No More demonstration walk.
+Some of the past events NASA has hosted include: craft workshops (such as beadwork, rattle-making, making dish bags, and Hot Plate), Earth Day activities, First Nations Food Taster, NMU homecoming activities, "Learning to Walk Together" traditional pow wow, Leonard Peltier activities, and Native American Heritage Month.
+NASA also participated in an Idle No More demonstration walk.
+Students will also get together for movie nights, bowling, and meals.

-View the Center's Flickr account for photo highlights.
+View the Center's Flickr account for photo highlights of past events.